lashoun/upgraded-fefates-randomizer/README.md

                         number of variability passes (swap +/- 5 growths, +/- 1 stats and mods per pass -ns {-1,0,1,2,3,4,5}, --n-skills {-1,0,1,2,3,4,5}
-                        number of randomized skills; if -1, randomize existing skills -s SEED, --seed SEED  RNG seed
+                        number of randomized skills; if -1, randomize existing skills -rsgs, --randomize-stats-growths-sum
+                        will randomize stats and growths sum for each character between customizable bounds -s SEED, --seed SEED  RNG seed
   -sp STAT_P, --stat-p STAT_P
                         probability of editing stats in a variability pass